Quick info

 Duration of action:

-Even at low doses: Palpitations, restlessness, sleep problems, urinary urgency or retention and dry mouth.
-Also possible are feelings of anxiety, increased blood pressure (vasoconstriction), loss of appetite, dizziness, cardiac arrhythmias and even heart attacks.
+Palpitations, restlessness, sleep problems, urinary urgency or retention and dry mouth.
+Feelings of anxiety, increased blood pressure (vasoconstriction), loss of appetite, dizziness, cardiac arrhythmia and even heart attacks are also possible.
+Overdose: confusion and paranoia.
+The tannins in ephedra can cause stomach problems in large quantities.

 Long-term risks: